KDE/kdewin-installer/readme.txt

     4 remove empty directories when removing packages 5 test creating start menu entries support
-    6 add support to create/remove start menu entries for a specific package, which is required for the installer
+    6 add support to create/remove start menu entries for a specific package, which is required for the installer 7 check installed state for external packages like vc_redist from the registry to be independent from the current installation dir.

   2 command line installer
     1 add long command line options like operation mode --install, --erase, --list --query, ...